material-components/material-components-android/docs/theming/Motion.md

 has a different default value depending on whether or not the transition is entering or returning.

-_When you manually set any of the above properties, the value set will be used when the transition is both entering and returning (including when an enter transition is being re-used due to no return being set).
-If you need to manually set properties which differ depending on whether or not the transition is entering or returning, create two `MaterialContainerTransforms` and set both the `sharedElementEnterTransition` and `sharedElementReturnTransition`._
+*When you manually set any of the above properties, the value set will be used when the transition is both entering and returning (including when an enter transition is being reused due to no return being set).
+If you need to manually set properties which differ depending on whether or not the transition is entering or returning, create two `MaterialContainerTransforms` and set both the `sharedElementEnterTransition` and `sharedElementReturnTransition`.*

 #### Fade Through Variant